 - if the test delivers a negative result, they must remain in isolation for the remainder of the 14-day isolation period.
 This is because they could still develop the coronavirus (COVID-19) within the remaining days. - if the test result is positive, they should inform their setting immediately, and must isolate for at least 7 days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 14-day isolation period).
 Their household should self-isolate for at least 14 days from when the symptomatic person first had symptoms, following 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection' - Although we should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of self-isolation, we will invite parents to share this information with our school to keep others safe.
 All parents and staff tested so far have been willing to share their negative test result and we would hope parents will continue to share such information.

-Contain any outbreak by following local health protection team advice If we have two or more confirmed cases within 14 days, or an overall rise in sickness absence where coronavirus (COVID-19) is suspected, we would be advised that we may have an outbreak, and we will continue to work with our local health protection team who will be able to advise if additional action is required.
-In some cases, health protection teams may recommend that a larger number of other pupils self-isolate at home as a precautionary measure - perhaps the whole sschool or key-stage group.
+Contain any outbreak by following local health protection team advice

+If we have two or more confirmed cases within 14 days, or an overall rise in sickness absence where coronavirus (COVID-19) is suspected, we would be advised that we may have an outbreak, and we will continue to work with our local health protection team who will be able to advise if additional action is required.

+In some cases, health protection teams may recommend that a larger number of other pupils self-isolate at home as a precautionary measure - perhaps the whole school or key-stage group.

 As we will be implementing controls from this list, addressing the risks we have identified and therefore reducing transmission risks, whole school closure based on cases within the school will not generally be necessary, and will not be considered except on the advice of health protection teams.
 In consultation with the local Director of Public Health, where an outbreak in a school is confirmed, a mobile testing unit may be dispatched to test others who may have been in contact with the person who has tested positive.
 Testing will first focus on the person's class, followed by their key stage group, then the whole school if necessary, in line with routine public health outbreak control practice.
-Final note We are really pleased to be reopening our school at this difficult time.
-The staff have really missed the children and are keen to make September a very positive experience.